 Veterans: Making schedule changes may affect your military education benefits.
 Before making schedule changes, please check with a V.A. certifying official.
 Contact information

 - Prepare a digital Schedule Change form, found in AccessPlus, under the Student tab, within ‘Registrar Forms’ located on the left column.

-- Fill out the requested fields and submit the form, which will route to your advisor for review.
+- Fill out the requested fields and submit the form, which will route to your instructor.

-- The advisor is responsible to verify the requested schedule change has been discussed with the student, that any credit limit or allowable drop issues have been addressed, and vouch that any required permissions have been granted by typing the instructor or approving person’s name within the Instructor field.
+- Once approved by the instructor, the form will route to the advisor.
+The advisor is responsible to verify the requested schedule change has been discussed with the student, that any credit limit or allowable drop issues have been addressed.

 - The advisor will then digitally sign and submit the form, which will route to the Registrar's office for final processing.

 - The Schedule Change is not complete until reflected on the student's record.
 Any issues that arise in processing the requested schedule change will be communicated to the student and/or advisor, and will remain pending until resolution is provided.